5th July 2018

 Meaning ‘slowly, slowly’ in Swahili, the Pole Pole Foundation has developed a number of invaluable projects to help improve the prospects of the local people and in turn help protect the Eastern Lowland Gorillas and the national park, including afforestation, environment education, tree planting, anti-poaching patrols, training for former poachers and the construction of fish ponds to provide local communities with a source of protein and help prevent the illegal poaching of bush meat.

 This new project is an extension of the fantastic work of the Pole Pole Foundation.

 The opportunity to visit the gorillas, which are now taking place with various groups from the villages, schools and authorities on a weekly basis, has generated a real enthusiasm and excitement within the communities.

-Wild Frontiers Foundation's funding is enabling the Pole Pole Foundation to pay for gorilla permits, transportation, park guides and gorilla trekkers for approx. 200 people.
+Wild Frontiers Foundation's funding is enabling the Pole Pole Foundation to pay for gorilla and park permits, transportation, park guides and trackers for approx. 200 people.